brejchajan/VIN/mandelbrot_set/README.md

 }
 ```

-There is a Rectangle, woth ShaderEffect.
+There is a Rectangle, with ShaderEffect.
 The Image element is simple texture image
 for us to be able to color the fractal.
 It is a simple 1px height stripe with color
 scale and can be seen in Resources > qml.qrc > / > fractal_coloring.png.